 This saves the company the headache of needing to operate within an entirely separate industry standard for the management and storage of sensitive customer information.

 According to Civic’s design, each piece of customer information on the Civic platform is stored in a kind of tree format.
 The trunk of the tree is a unique identifying number, while each piece of information itself is a branch of the tree.
-For example, you might have a number at the tree trunk, then a branch for the user’s first name and another branch for their last name.
+For example, you might have a number at the tree trunk, then a branch for the user’s first name, and another branch for their last name.

-You can provide the number alone to show that your first name and last name has been accurately verified, or you might choose to provide the number and only your first name.
-Alternatively, you can provide the whole tree, or multiple trees, if needed.
+You can provide the number alone to show that your first name and last name has been accurately verified, or might choose to provide the number and only your first name.
+Or you can provide the whole tree, or multiple trees, if needed.
 The trunk alone is enough for a service to confirm user information in line with industry standards.

 The blockchain can show the full history of that tree, how it was verified, that the trunk matches the branches, and whether any of the details have been tampered with or changed at any point.

 Civic offers Rootstock smart contract functionality.
 This will presumably allow Civic the flexibility to expand the range of available features and functions it can offer in future.

 For example, individuals will be able to pay CVC to get documents certified by qualified individuals through the platform.
 Civic notes that someone will only need to get each piece of data verified once.
 After that, it can be held securely on the Civic platform for future use.

 According to the Civic whitepaper, it usually costs around $15 to $20 to verify the identity of a single person in line with “know your customer (KYC)” laws.
 Businesses can also choose to do it themselves, but it can be a significant strain on resources.
 Under the existing system, the same person will need to get the same details verified over and over again, at a cost to both themselves and the institution.